-Where a change in fill height is proposed for culverts remaining in place or being extended, evaluate the existing culvert to determine if it is structurally adequate to handle the revised loading conditions or if it will require total replacement.
-The evaluation shall be performed for all culverts where the loadings change due to the final design which may include but not be limited to, increasing/decreasing fill heights, extensions, etc. Review the existing condition of the culvert and use mathematical or empirical methods to determine the adequacy of the culvert based on the information available.
-Culverts may be evaluated based on original design specifications used for the structure if available.
-Prepare a report documenting the evaluation, sign and seal the report and submit to SCDOT.
-Destructive and non-destructive testing may be utilized as necessary to perform the evaluation.
+Where a change in fill height greater than 2-feet is proposed for culverts remaining in place or being extended, evaluate the existing culvert to determine if it is structurally adequate to handle the revised loading conditions or if it will require total replacement.
+Review and document the existing condition of the culvert.
+Use the existing culvert plans, if available, to determine structural capacity in accordance with either the original design specifications used for the structure, or the AASHTO Standard Specifications for Highway Bridges, 17th Edition.
+If existing culvert plans are not available, use destructive and/or non-destructive testing to determine dimensions and reinforcing amounts to be used in the analysis.
+Prepare a report documenting the evaluation, sign and seal the report, and submit to SCDOT.